status-im/status-desktop/scripts/localfleet/README.md

 - `vendor/status-go/services/mailservers/fleet.go`

 The program will create the required nodes, and modify the fleet files.
-Afterwards you need to rebuild `status-go` and `status-desktop`, so it uses the local fleet nodes instead of the default `eth.prod` nodes.
+Afterwards you need to rebuild `status-go` and `status-desktop`, so it uses the local fleet nodes instead of the default `shards.test` nodes.

 Once you're done with the fleet, press `CTRL+C` to shutdown the fleet